How to enable font smoothing when connecting via RDP.

 When you use Remote Desktop Protocol (RDP) to connect to a remote machine, you may notice that the FireDaemon Pro toolbar looks distorted.
 The reason why it happens is that by default Clear Type Font Smoothing is disabled in the server side of your RDP session.
 The lack of Font Smoothing can make the toolbar in FireDaemon Pro look distorted.
 This needs to be turned on manually, both on the host and remote computers.
 This guide explains how to do it.

-On the host computerVisit the Remote Desktop Protocol client.
-You can access the client by typing "Remote Desktop Protocol" in the Start search bar.
+On the host computerStep 1.
+Open the Remote Desktop Connection (RDP) client.
+You can access the client by typing "Remote Desktop Connection" in the Start search bar.

+Step 2.
 Enter the name of the remote computer.
-This can be the computer's name in your network or the IP address.
+This can be the computer's name on your network or the IP address.
 Click "More Details" to enter your username and password.

+Step 4.
 Now click the Experience tab.
 Select the type of Internet connection you plan to use.
 Be sure not to select "Detect Connection Quality Automatically", as this will disable all the settings.
-After selecting a connection type, be sure the "Font Smoothing" box is checked.
+After selecting a connection type, be sure the "Font smoothing" box is checked.

 On the remote computer

-Click "Next" and follow the instructions in the prompt to adjust ClearType to your preferences.
+Follow the instructions in the dialog box to adjust ClearType accordingly.